Multiplexed photon number measurement: Density Matrix Elements

 The goal of this subsection is to quantify the \emph{Quantum Non Demolition} (QND) nature of our multiplexed measurement.
 A measurement is said to be QND if \begin{itemize} \item the measurement time is very short compared to the timescale of evolution of the system under study, \item the interaction with the probe does not disturb the quantum state of the system if it belongs to the measurement basis. \end{itemize}

-If a photocounter is QND, the diagonal elements of the density matrix of the resonator are unchanged (on average on all measurements) by the measurement process.
-In our experiment, we observe that the diagonal elements of the density matrix in the energy basis predominantly evolve owing to the decay of the storage mode.
-The probability of having $0$ photon in the storage increases in time (Fig.~\ref{fig:QND}a) while the average photon number decreases with time (Fig.~\ref{fig:QND}c).
-Interestingly, we notice that for large probe amplitude (red and purple points in Fig.~\ref{fig:QND}a), the probability of finding the storage mode with $0$ photon is slightly lower.
+If a photocounter is QND, the diagonal elements of the density matrix, i.e. the average Fock state populations, of the resonator are unchanged (on average on all measurements) by the measurement process.
+In our experiment, we observe that the diagonal elements of the density matrix in the energy basis evolve owing to the decay of the storage mode but do not strongly depend on the measurement strength.
+To be more accurate, we notice that for large probe amplitude (red and purple points in Fig.~\ref{fig:QND}a), the probability of finding the storage mode with $0$ photon is slightly lower.
 This dependence on the amplitude of the drive $\Omega$ is best characterized by extracting the populations (Fig.~\ref{fig:QND}b) and photon number (Fig.~\ref{fig:QND}d) integrated during $T=5 \mathrm{~\mu s}$ as a function of $\Omega/\chi_\mathrm{s,mp}$.
-For small drive amplitude $\Omega/\chi_\mathrm{s,mp}<0.1$, the probability to find the a given number of photon does not change with $\Omega/\chi_\mathrm{s,mp}$ but for larger drive amplitude the cavity gets populated probably because of deviations from the dispersive approximation.
+For small drive amplitude $\Omega/\chi_\mathrm{s,mp}<0.1$, the probability to find a given number of photon does not change with $\Omega/\chi_\mathrm{s,mp}$ but for larger drive amplitude the resonator gets populated probably because of Zeno effect due to the non-Markovian environment originating from the multiplexing qubit.

 In practice, for small drive amplitude and a measurement time of $5 \mathrm{~\mu s}$, the relaxation dynamics of the system during the measurement process increases the probability of having $0$ photon at the end of the measurement by approximately $10~\%$.
 We find that the mean photon number is decreased by the same percentage.